humble92/badminton/README.md

 1. When a recreation centre would newly be built, you can just delete `Recreation_Centres_Info.json` in the repository root directory.
 That's it.
 Brand-new information should be reflected.

+2. By modifying `default_program` variable in `.env`, you can switch this app to retrieve another activity program, i.e. "Volleyball".
+In order to do that, you should export `default_program` variable(or re-enter virtual environment) and re-run the server.

+3. The parsed webpage info is cached in a file format in the `data` directory.
+We recommend to keep this directory unless you don't understand what you are doing.

+## Note

+The app utilizes contents in the [Toronto Recreation Center webpages](https://www.toronto.ca/data/parks/prd/facilities/recreationcentres/index.html).
+The app might need to be adjusted to reflect the future potential changes on the website.